sblanck/smagexp/README.md

 Outputs are
 	-
 #### Running DESeq2 analysis
-Count files retrived with the recount galaxy tool have to be analyzed with the DESeq2 galaxy tool available on the tool
+Count files retrived with the recount galaxy tool have to be analyzed with the DESeq2 galaxy tool available on the toolshed

 #### Running a RNA-seq meta-analysis